liuyishengalan/ThinkPad-P52-Hackintosh/README.md

 - in the future touchpad can work with ApplePS2SmartTouchPad kext by patching hopefully

 ## Disabled devices
-- HDMI, HDMI port is connected with disabled NVIDIA DGPU (Use ThunderBolt eGPU to connect the external monitor, we recommand you using AMD RX series or Vega series)
+- HDMI, HDMI port is connected with disabled NVIDIA DGPU (Use ThunderBolt eGPU to connect the external monitor, we recommand you using AMD Radeon RX series or Vega series)
+- LTE WWAN card (L850GL)

 ## System Screen Shot
 ### System Info